Noorderzijlvest largely agrees with new code of conduct for Management and Maintenance

 At present, the lack of an approved code of conduct does not pose a direct problem for us.
 We do not mow at this time of year.
 When we do start mowing, there will most likely be an approved code of conduct that we can use for a large part of our management area.

-As a water authority, we are currently identifying where the new code of conduct could result in potential bottlenecks with regard to the implementation of management.
-For these locations/areas, we will then examine whether appropriate area-specific solutions are possible.
+As water authority , we are currently water authority where the new code of conduct could potentially cause bottlenecks in terms of management implementation.
+For these locations/areas, we will then examine whether suitable area-specific solutions are possible.
 We are currently in consultation with the provinces about this.

 Want to know more about the code of conduct?